uniquerenee/aka2/README.md

 Thank you for looking at our website!
-I hope you like what you see, and we'll see YOU at San Fransisco.
+We hope you like what you see, and we'll see YOU in San Fransisco.